anderspalm/Android-Multiple-Api-Flight-Booking-Application/research.md

 Some people find that they want to be adventurous and go about travelling across the globe.
 What better than to have the computer choose for you.

 Goals:
-Learn if users really would like to have their travel destination choices out of their control and how they would want this experience to be developed.
+Learn if users really would like to have their travel destination choices out of their control Learn how they would want this experience to be developed.

-Research Questions
+Research Questions:
 Do you think you are spontaneous enough to let a computer choose your travel destination?
 Would you like to see a collection of chosen destinations from which to choose?
 Do you think you would be comfortable doing this on an app?